Openscapes Mindset

 Mindset: What do our workflows have in common and how can we learn from each other

 Science is collaborative.
-Let’s make it less heads down elbows out.
+Let’s make it more head up, heart open and less heads down, elbows out.

 Collaborators & community (redefined) as a way to learn

-Learn from, with, and for others.
+Learn from, with, and for others (Lowndes 2019).
 This helps overcome isolation, self-taught bad practices, apprehension (Stevens et al. 2018).
 It helps you transform from “self-taught” to “community-taught”.

 Use the Internet more for science (it is such an underleveraged tool!).
-Learn and connect through Twitter, blogs, forums, new comms outlets…(It is such a cool time to be a scientist).
+Learn and connect through social media, blogs, forums, new communications outlets…(It is such a cool time to be a scientist).

 Mindset: Engage as feels right but know you’re not alone